alexandrumuntenas/pingu/docs/Modules/suggestions.md

 // Set the channel where newly created suggestions are sent /suggestions setchannel channel: <TextChannel>

-// Set the reviewer role
-/suggestions setreviewer role: <Role>

 // Set the cooldown for suggestions creation /suggestions setcooldown cooldown: <Integer>

-// Set if the community has to vote for suggestions after approval /suggestions communityafter enable: <Boolean>

-// Set the maximum time for the community to vote for suggestions after approval /suggestions votingtimelimit time: <Integer>

-// Set the channel where the suggestions are sent for community voting /suggestions setvotingchannel channel: <TextChannel>
 ```

 ## Commands to handle suggestions